hyuns9808/pac_extract/README.md

 4. [tfsec](https://github.com/aquasecurity/tfsec)

 This allows anyone planning to create a database for PaC files to gather insight into what PaCs popular open-source IaC tools use!

+## How does it work?

+**IaC_Extract** downloads the repositories provided by all four open-source tools.
+Next, it locates the PaC files within the open-source tools and parses them via RegEx defined per tool.
+Finally, all parsed PaCs are saved as .xlsx files per tool.

+## Requirements

+**IaC_Extract** requires the following conditions:

+- A computer with at least 100MB of free storage space
+- The following Python packages:
+    - requests
+    - xlsxwriter
+    - pathlib (if using Python version lower than 3.4+)

 ## Highlights